Integrations

 mcp-sage

-An MCP (Model Context Protocol) server that provides tools for sending prompts to another LLM (currently only Gemini 2.5 Pro) that embed all referenced filepaths (recursively for folders) in the prompt.
-Useful for getting second opinions or detailed code reviews from a model that can handle tons of context accurately.
+An MCP (Model Context Protocol) server that provides tools for sending prompts to either OpenAI's O3 model or Google's Gemini 2.5 Pro based on token count.
+The tools embed all referenced filepaths (recursively for folders) in the prompt.
+This is useful for getting second opinions or detailed code reviews from a model that can handle tons of context accurately.

 Rationale